MicrosoftDocs/well-architected/well-architected/performance-efficiency/tradeoffs.md

 - A shared workload identity that violates the principle of least privilege and obscures individual audit trails in access logs.

-- Perimeter security controls, for example network rules, that are reduced to cover all collocated components, giving individual components more access than necessary.
+- Perimeter security controls, for example network rules, that are reduced to cover all co-located components, giving individual components more access than necessary.

 - A compromise of the application platform host or an individual component due to a larger blast radius.
-This increase is caused by easier access to collocated components.
+This increase is caused by easier access to co-located components.

-- Collocating disparate components leading to more components in scope for compliance because of their shared host.
+- Co-locating disparate components leading to more components in scope for compliance because of their shared host.

 ## Performance Efficiency tradeoffs with Cost Optimization